Abhishek-Dhamshetty/echo-verse/README.md

    - Real-time updates for new comments and interactions.

 5. **Responsive Design**
-   - The platform is optimized for desktops, tablets, and mobile devices.
+   - Optimized for desktops, tablets, and mobile devices.

 ### Backend
 1. **Authentication API**
-   - Secure authentication using JWT for user login and registration.
+   - Secure authentication handled by **Clerk Authentication**.

 2. **Blog Management API**
    - CRUD operations for blog creation, editing, and deletion.